ThingSet/thingset.github.io/docs/2b_text_mode.md

 After successful authentication, the device exposes restricted data objects via the normal data access requests.
 The authentication stays valid until another auth command is received, either without password or with a password that doesn't match.

-## Publication messages
+## Published statements

-Publication messages are broadcast to all connected devices.
-No response is sent from devices receiving the message.
+Published statements are broadcast to all connected devices and no response is sent from devices receiving the message.

-**Example 1:** The `std` publication message, sent out by the device every 10 seconds
+**Example 1:** A statement containing the `report` data set, sent out by the device every 10 seconds

-    #std {"Time_s":460677600,"Bat_V":14.1,"Bat_A":5.13}
+    #report {"Time_s":460677600,"Bat_V":14.1,"Bat_A":5.13}

 The `.pub` node is used to configure the publication process itself.

 **Example 2:** List all statements available for publication

     ?.pub/
-    :85 Content. ["info","std"]
+    :85 Content. ["info","report"]

-**Example 3:** Disable `std` publication messages
+**Example 3:** Disable publication of `report` data set

-    =.pub/std {"Period_s":0}
+    =.pub/report {"Period_s":0}
     :84 Changed.

-If the published object is a list of references to data object (and not a category), the data objects contained in the messages can be configured using POST and DELETE requests to the `report/std` endpoint, as shown in the examples above.
+If the published object is a list of references to data items (and not a group), the data objects contained in the messages can be configured using POST and DELETE requests to the data object (e.g. `report`) as shown in the examples above.